Adriana Lima: Personal life

+In 2019 Lima was in relationship with Emir Uyar, a Turkish businessman.

 In 2021, Lima started dating film producer Andre Lemmers.
-On 18 February 2022, Lima announced on TikTok that she was expecting her third child and her first baby with Lemmers.
-She shared a video of her ultrasound and wrote that her baby is "coming fall 2022".
-In August 2022, Lima gave birth to a son.
+In August 2022, Lima gave birth to their son.
+On 17 December 2024, Lima announced on Instagram that she married Lemmers, writing: "officially Mrs Lima Lemmers".

-Lima resides in Miami and previously owned an apartment in New York City.
+As of 2025, Lima resides in Los Angeles.
+She previously owned a house in Miami and an apartment in New York City.

 Religious views

 In April 2006, Lima told GQ that she is a devout Roman Catholic who attends Mass every Sunday.
 She also stated she was a virgin.
 "Sex is for after marriage," she said. "[Men] have to respect that this is my choice.
 If there's no respect, that means they don't want me."
 She also denounced abortion as a crime, and stated that she agrees with all of the Church's teachings.
+After being criticized for her views on abortion by footballer and former FIFA Council member Moya Dodd, Lima's publicist Laurent Boye released a statement in March 2023 stating: "We can proudly say that Ms Lima has been promoting a healthy lifestyle for several years and like many people, her position on many LGBTQIA+ and women issues has evolved and she is considered an ally," Boye said.
+However, Lima hasn't issued any official stance on these issues since then.

-Lima is known to bring a copy of the Bible with her backstage before she goes onstage.
+Lima told Ocean Drive in March 2017 that she always brings a copy of the Bible to read backstage before shows or “going to church every day.”
 She has also stated that, before she became a Victoria's Secret Angel, she had wanted to become a nun.
 Regarding her spirituality, Lima stated, "The church is in me — I always connect.
 If you're connected with the divine and always have pure intentions with everything you're doing, you're protected by the angels.
 I'm very spiritual.
 I believe in nature, I believe in energy, I believe in spirits."
 On her social media, Lima often mentions and pays tribute to Yemanjá, a water spirit from the Yoruba religion.